salvoravida/recoil-toolkit/README.md

 Atomic states design allow you more flexiblity while thinking your app as small autonomous building blocks (widgets) eventually interconnected if needed (atoms, selectors, graph connection)

-You could have less than 5x boilerplate with redux, with many wrappers like RTK or redux-query, but even that you will write less code more powerful witn recoil.
+You could have less than 5x boilerplate with redux, with many wrappers like RTK or redux-query, but even that you will write less code more powerful with recoil.
 Set(atom, value), Execute Task are much more easy concepts to managed with , than dispatch, actions, reducers, sagas, etc...

 ReduxBridge (read redux states from recoil selectors) helps you to gradually migrate your redux monolithic app to recoil atomic states.